St James Anglican Church, Māngere Bridge: History

 St James Anglican Church and the surrounding cemetery are located in Māngere Bridge on land formerly occupied by Tāmaki Māori (Waiohua and later Ngāti Whātua).
 In 1837 Ngāti Mahuta were gifted land by Ngāti Whātua, later establishing a defensive settlement for Auckland.

-In 1849, the land where the church now sits was granted by Governor George Grey, for the purpose of settlement of Maori from the Waikato.
+In 1849, the land where the church now sits was granted by Governor George Grey, for the purpose of settlement of Maori from the Waikato, and the development of a church.
 It is recorded that the building project was managed by Rev Arthur Purchas, who served as architect, and Tāmati Ngāpora.
 This venture was recorded to be co-funded by Bishop Selwyn and local Māori.
 The church was built and funded by the resettled Māori bar a £10 donation from Bishop Selwyn.
 Reverend Robert Burrows oversaw the construction.

 The church was constructed of scoria from the nearby Mangere Mountain, it was completed c.1857.

 Over the years, many efforts to preserve the church and churchyard have been made.
 The church was renovated in 1917 and the roof fixed in 1928 and again 1974.
 This included in 1924, a group of female members of the church forming a guild to promote events and raise funds to maintain the church.
 Later in 1938, further pleas to preserve the historic site were made.
 This resulted in an extensive renovation of the memorials to Māori chiefs Ēpiha Pūtini and Kati Takiwaru, who had great significance to the area.

 During the invasion of the Waikato the land grant was rescinded but was restored after the war and the church became governed by a board of trustees made up exclusively of Māori. c.1965 the trust became governed by both Māori and non-Māori, following a change in rules.

 The original floor was replaced in 1988; however, the original windows remain today.
 On 4 April 1983 St James Church was registered by the New Zealand Historic Places Trust (now Heritage New Zealand) as a Category II historic place with registration number 689.